Codecademy/docs/content/html/concepts/elements/terms/label/label.md

 ---
 Title: '<label>'
-Description: 'Identifies captions for HTML Form elements such as <input> and other UI elements.'
+Description: 'Identifies captions for other elements in an html document.'
 Subjects:
   - 'Web Development'
   - 'Web Design'